WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_Uploading progress_

 	Once the upload has completed, you will see the new asset listed in the Content list.
-By convention the name will have "**-Source**" appended at the end to help track new content as source content for encoding tasks.
+By convention the name will have **-Source** appended at the end to help track new content as source content for encoding tasks.

 	If the file size value does not get updated after the uploading process stops, press the Sync Metadata button.
 This synchronizes the asset file size with the actual file size in storage and refreshes the value on the Content page.